Nicaragua: Competition Authority

 A unique aspect of the Competition Act is that Nicaragua has the power to investigate unfair business practices, and investigating allegations of unfair competition has been one of the most important activities for Procompetencia.
 More than half of the processes we have dealt with refer to unfair competition, which means a vote of confidence of economic agents for Procompetencia as a tribunal that resolves disputes between operators fairly and promptly, and, as we know, the confidence in the courts is the foundation of building the rule of law.

 The application of competition policy has a political dimension, since the state must allocate the scarce resources and most of the time the benefits are transferred to those who are generally organised.
-When it comes to economic policies states transferred resources under the name of investment incentives, trade or industry, these stimuli are usually in the form of tariff protection, subsidies and downloads.
+When it comes to economic policies, state-transferred resources under the name of investment incentives, trade or industry, these stimuli are usually in the form of tariff protection, subsidies and downloads.
 The beneficiaries of such aid in any form are generally those organised sectors of society, such as interest groups who have more capacity for political lobbying, to build social realities, to justify such aid, and that are more persuasive on different levels of society.

 At the other end of the spectrum are the consumers, who are generally not united, who lack information and have no means with which to assert their views.
-Consumers have a limited ability to influence the governments, to disseminate their own information and to create currents of opinion within society.
+Consumers have a limited ability to influence governments, to disseminate their own information and to create currents of opinion within society.

-The generation of competition policies are a result of the balance of power between interest groups seeking protection and public assistance from the state and the interests of consumers, in my assessment therein lies the political dimension of competition policy.
+The generation of competition policies are a result of the balance of power between interest groups seeking protection and public assistance from the state and the interests of consumers; in my assessment therein lies the political dimension of competition policy.
 This dimension is usually ignored when the applicability of the laws of competition or effectiveness of competition policies is analysed.
 Generally it is dependent upon the effectiveness of the application of the Competition Act, the efficiency of policies, the institutional structure of the agencies, the type of law that is in place or the model of economic analysis that is used.
 Without discounting the relevance of those factors, it is essential to consider the political dimension of economic competition as well.
-Speaking of market power is an understatement, actually it is political power and therefore the ability to prevail in order to consider their own interests.
+Speaking of market power is an understatement - actually it is political power and therefore the ability to prevail in order to consider their own interests.